jierlich/simpleFractions/README.md

 vault if they burn the amount of the ERC20 that was minted for that ERC721 upon deposit.

+Note: This code is tested, but not audited.
+Use at your own risk.

 ## Deployment
 - Customize the Vault in `scripts/config.js`.
 Among other attributes, you'll specify the ERC721 being fractionalized and the number of tokens minted